Yanzi01/ColorMotion_Recorder/README.md

 3. Wave UP ↕ DOWN to change color palettes
 4. Wave LEFT ↔ RIGHT to start recording
 5. A 3-second countdown begins
-6. Perform gestures during recording
+6. Perform any motion you like during recording (5s)
 7. Watch your motion replay as abstract color art
 8. Repeat and explore
 ---